People's Liberation Guerrilla Army (India): Composition

 The PLGA is controlled by the Central Military Commission of the CPI (Maoist).
 The analyses in September 2013, based on Maoists' intercepted communication, suggested that the estimated number of PLGA members had decreased (from 10,000−12,000) to 8,000−9,000.
 Recently in March 2014, Gautam Navlakha has claimed that the PLGA's strength did not decrease but has increased, however, the guerrilla zone has been geographically reduced.
 He writes that "the number of companies and platoons of PLGA increased from 8 companies and 13 platoons in 2008 to 12 companies and more than 25 platoons, plus a supply platoon in 2013."
 All the PLGA members are volunteers and they do not receive any wages.
 The count of Jan (People's) Militia is around 38,000 which is mostly composed of the tribal people who uses bows and arrows as their weapons and allegedly provide logistical support to the PLGA.
 During her visit to the Maoist's guerrilla zones few years back, Arundhati Roy noted that the PLGA was 45% female, but the recent analyses suggests that now the female comrades compose 60% of the PLGA.
 Now, the women commanders heads 20 of the 27 divisions in the Red corridor.
 It has a military intelligence wing, Central Instruction Team and the Central Action Team.
-Maoists manufactures 80% of their arms and looted others from the security forces.
+Maoists manufacture 80% of their arms and looted others from the security forces.
 Kishenji was one of the commanders-in-chief of the PLGA who oversaw several attacks.